yungyuc/nsd_24sp/project/Lianghy0326/Readme.rst

 =================

 The goal is to develop an intelligent solver capable of automatically selecting the most suitable solving method for DE problems.
 This involves analyzing problem characteristics such as initial conditions, boundary conditions, and equation forms to determine the appropriate integration method and optimization strategies.

 By doing so, we aim to maximize solving speed and accuracy, addressing the challenges of efficiently solving DE problems.
+Use ODE to perform some intesting problems,
+1. 3 body problem
+in some certain cases,
+we can perform 3-body problem with the help of ODE.
+2. Solar system
+RK4 method can be used to solve the solar system problem.

 Prospective Users
 =================